-Self-compassion is more than just self-care.
-It's not about taking bubble baths or buying gifts for yourself when you're feeling down.
+Self-compassion is more than self-care.
+It's not just about taking bubble baths or buying gifts for yourself when you're feeling down.
 And it's not just about soothing yourself when you've been hurt, although that is helpful.
 Research shows that people with high levels of self-compassion do take better care of themselves.
 But self-compassion is way beyond self-care and self-soothing.
 It has to do with self-discipline and taking responsibility for how you create your own life.
 It involves deep healing and personal growth work.
 Anything less than that is spiritual bypassing.
-The foundation of self-compassion is awareness.
-The time-tested, proven way to increase awareness is through meditation.
-As a life coach, I teach many different forms of meditation.
-If you haven't yet found one that works for you, I can introduce you to some new practices.
-With so many types of meditation to choose from, you're sure to find one that you love.

 How can self-compassion coaching change your life?